neoocm/PlatformStories.github.io/_posts/2016-9-30-create-task.md

         {
             "name": "train_data",
             "type": "directory",
-            "description": "S3 directory containing two files: training images (must be named 'X.npz') and associated training labels (named 'y.npz').
-X.npz has shape (n_samples, n_bands, img_rows, img_cols). y.npz has shape (n_samples,)",
-            "required": true
+            "description": "Contains training images X.npz and corresponding labels y.npz.", "required": true
         },
         {
             "name": "nb_epoch",
             "type": "string",
-            "description": "Int: number of training epochs to perform during training.
-Defualts to 10.", "required": false
+            "description": "Number of training epochs to perform during training.
+Defaults to 10.", "required": false
         },
         {
             "name": "bit_depth",
             "type": "string",
-            "description": "Int: bit depth of the input images.
+            "description": "Bit depth of the input images.
 This parameter is necessary for proper normalization.
 Defaults to 8."
         }
     ],
     "outputPortDescriptors": [
         {
             "name": "trained_model",
             "type": "directory",
-            "description": "The fully trained model with the architecture stored as model_arch.json and weights as model_weights.h5."
+            "description": "Contains the fully trained model with the architecture stored as model_arch.json and the weights as model_weights.h5."
         }
     ],
     "containerDescriptors": [